wojciech-nurturecloud/postgres-mcp/README.md

 ## Technical Notes

-This section includes a high-level overview technical considerations that influenced the design of Postgres Pro.
+This section includes a high-level overview technical considerations that influenced the design of Postgres MCP Pro.

 ### Index Tuning